jacktrusler/cheat_sheets/docs/mac.md

 > The Missing Package Manager for macOS (or Linux)

-that's the tagline, Linux isn't usually missing a package manager unless you're doing some crazy gamer stuff.
+That's the tagline, Linux isn't usually missing a package manager unless you're doing some crazy gamer stuff.
 However, MacOS is definitely missing a package manager, also brew is mostly worse than most Linux alternatives but hey, you get what you get.